WrightonLabCSU/dram-viz/README.md

 # DRAM Visualization Library

 This directory contains the visualization code for DRAM.
 The visualization code is written in Python and uses the [Bokeh](https://bokeh.org) and [Panel](https://panel.holoviz.org) libraries.
-The visualization code is used to generate the figures and dashboards for the [DRAM2 gene annotation tool](https://github.com/WrightonLabCSU/DRAM2).
+The visualization code is used to generate the figures and dashboards for the [DRAM v2 gene annotation tool](https://github.com/WrightonLabCSU/DRAM).

 ## Nextflow Integration